rjfarmer/bbq/README.rst

 Citing this work
 ----------------

 See the CITATIONS.bib file for a set of bibtex entries to cite.
-At a minimum you should cite this repository via the version used via `Zenodo <https://doi.org/10.5281/zenodo.7585201>`_ as well as
+At a minimum you should cite this repository via via `Zenodo <https://doi.org/10.5281/zenodo.7585201>`_ with the version used, as well as
 `Jermyn et al 2023 <https://ui.adsabs.harvard.edu/abs/2022arXiv220803651J/abstract>`_.
-You should also cite the source of the micro physics you use (reaction rates, screening, equation of state, etc).
+You should also cite the source of the microphysics you use (reaction rates, screening, equation of state, etc).
 The `MESA CITATIONS.bib <https://github.com/MESAHub/mesa/blob/main/CITATIONS.bib>`_ file contains many of these references, but it is up to you to ensure they are correct.